Adults

 What happens during an evaluation for dysphagia

-If you or a loved one is having a hard time swallowing, speak with your doctor.
+If you or a loved one is having trouble swallowing, speak with your doctor.
 They can refer you to a speech-language pathologist for an evaluation.
 Speech therapists are the most qualified providers of dysphagia services because of their unique training.

 The speech therapist will perform tests to gain a better understanding of your diagnosis and create a personalized treatment plan.
 The evaluation may include: